abernat/tangerine/README.md

 # tangerine
-Chrome extension to properly allow looking at Tangerine bank accounts; requires special naming convention for accounts.
+Chrome extension to allow looking at Tangerine bank accounts with useful information; requires special naming convention for accounts to encode RSP GIC or GIC, re-enroll or not, maturity date, current rate.
+See examples below for more details.

 RSP GIC accounts must be named as follows:
 - RG[ZQQ]YYYYMMDD XXX